-Add a slice of keto cornbread dressing to your Thanksgiving table this upcoming holiday season.
-It's gluten-free, sugar-free, and amazingly low-carb, but with big flavor!
+This southern keto cornbread dressing to your Thanksgiving table this upcoming holiday season.
+It's gluten-free, sugar-free, and amazingly low-carb, but it comes with big flavor!

 Dressing is a classic Thanksgiving side dish that deserves to be on every single table.
-Some people call it stuffing, but it is called "dressing" when it is baked by itself, instead of stuffed in the turkey.
+Most people call it stuffing, but it is actually called "dressing" when it is baked by itself, instead of stuffed into a turkey.

 I love the layers of this southern dressing recipe!
-And the fact that I was able to make it low in carbs means I can enjoy it guilt-free.
+And the fact that I was able to make it low in carbs (like with everything I make) means I can enjoy it guilt-free.

 It has everything you love about fall side dishes - the buttery flavor, aromatic sage, and earthy onion and celery.
 Every bite is both soft and flaky with an undertone of sweetness that doesn't come from sugar.